 the general rule does not apply, and the director may take decisions without regard to any of the provisions of the articles relating to directors’ decision-making.”

-When are Model articles of association not suitable?
+When are model articles of association not suitable?

 - There will be alternate directors